 Aligning asynchronous sensor timestamps in Python

-In pharmaceutical cold chain operations, temperature telemetry rarely arrives in perfect chronological order.
 Multi-zone monitoring systems, edge gateways, and cloud message brokers introduce variable latency, unsynchronized device clocks, and out-of-sequence packet delivery.
 When timestamps are misaligned, compliance officers face false excursion flags, cold chain engineers struggle with root-cause analysis, and audit readiness deteriorates.
-Aligning asynchronous sensor timestamps in Python is not merely a data engineering exercise; it is a regulatory imperative.
-This guide focuses on a single operational intent: building a deterministic, audit-ready alignment pipeline that maps raw telemetry to compliance-grade time-series, ensuring every data point satisfies chronological accuracy and data integrity requirements.
+Aligning asynchronous sensor timestamps in Python is a regulatory imperative as much as a data engineering task.
+This guide builds a deterministic, audit-ready alignment pipeline that maps raw telemetry to compliance-grade time-series, ensuring every data point satisfies chronological accuracy and data integrity requirements.

 The Regulatory Stakes of Chronological Misalignment

 Pharmaceutical Cold Chain & Temperature Monitoring Automation depends on precise temporal synchronization across dozens of probes per storage unit, transport container, or lyophilizer.
 When a push-based MQTT broker delivers Zone A readings 400ms ahead of Zone B due to network jitter, naive aggregation scripts create phantom temperature gradients.
-Regulatory frameworks explicitly require chronological integrity.
 21 CFR Part 11 Electronic Records §11.10(e) mandates audit trails that record the date and time of operator entries and system events in sequential order.
 EU GMP Annex 11 §12.3 requires that computerized systems maintain synchronized clocks to prevent data misrepresentation during storage excursions.
 USP <1079> further dictates that monitoring intervals must be consistent and defensible.
-Without deterministic alignment, automated compliance mapping fails, and manual reconciliation becomes an unsustainable bottleneck.

 Step 1: Schema Validation & Payload Sanitization

 Before alignment, raw telemetry must pass strict schema validation.
 Temperature payloads frequently contain mixed formats: Unix epoch integers, ISO 8601 strings with varying offsets, or localized datetime objects.
-Using pydantic enforces type safety and rejects malformed records before they enter the time-series pipeline.
+The validator below normalizes all timestamp forms to UTC-aware ISO 8601 strings.
+The epoch heuristic uses digit-count logic rather than value thresholds to distinguish milliseconds (13+ digits) from seconds.

 import logging